darvil82/lanat-docs/Lanat/topics/Argument-Types.md

 <def title="SimpleArgumentType">
 	An argument type that allows to define its behavior by using a builder pattern.
 This basically provides another way to define an argument type.
-See
 </def>

 </deflist>